Untitled

 Essential Objectives

-1. Survey the history and development of letter forms, type, and printing.
+1. Survey the history and development of typography.

 2. Analyze how letters are constructed and alphabets designed in order to gain a basic understanding of the character of each letter and of an alphabet.